jalexisg/SET08103/labs/lab08/README-old-travis.md

 mv ~/<your_credentials_filename>.json ~/<your repo>/client-secret.json
 ```

-Where <your_repo> is the directory your repo was cloned to (e.g., `sem`, `semethods`).
+Where <your_repo> is the directory your repo was cloned to (e.g., `devops`, `devops`).
 Entering the name of the credentials file and your repository as needed.

 #### Encrypting Credentials